 At Convergine, we’ve designed a care plan that will help put your mind at ease.
 We use a combination of manual maintenance and third-party tools that keep us apprised of any abnormal issues happening on your site.
 From a sudden flood of traffic to repetitive login efforts, we’ll know what’s happening and be able to fix it before it becomes a critical issue.

 We act as your website’s watchdog, continually reviewing your site for bugs, errors, or vulnerabilities that could cause issues down the line.
-Our maintenance plan is the regular checkup your website needs to avoid an “emergency room” situation.
+Our website maintenance plan is the regular checkup your website needs to avoid an “emergency room” situation.

 Check out our recent posts to get insights on the website development process and best practices.